BUGS-NYU/schedge/docs/CONTRIBUTING.md

 ### Build with Command Line/Terminal
 - `./gradlew check`: Check the application for compile-time errors
-- `./gradlew composeUp`: Start up the development servers
+- `./gradlew composeUp`: Start up the development servers; Schedge will start on port `4358`
-- `./gradlew composeBuild`: Build the application, and update the development server.
+- `./gradlew composeBuild`: Build the application, and update the development server
+- `./gradlew build`: Just build the application
+- `docker-compose build`: Build the Docker image (the dev server will restart with new changes automatically)
-- `docker-compose down`: close the servers when development is done
+- `docker-compose down`: Close the servers when development is done

 ### Comment Annotations
 The codebase uses the following annotations in the comments: